OVERVIEW

 What Does a Marketing and Promotions Specialist Do?

-• Working under the direction of a marketing manager or promotions manager.
+- Working under the direction of a marketing manager or promotions manager

-• Planning targeted marketing and promotions campaigns.
+- Planning targeted marketing and promotions campaigns

-• Optimizing the website and social media presence of a brand.
+- Optimizing a brand’s website content and social media presence to improve performance

-• Generating, analyzing, and distributing monthly reports in product sales and conducting sales and market share analyses to spot new opportunities.
+- Generating, analyzing, and distributing monthly reports in product sales and conducting sales and market share analyses to spot new opportunities

-• Planning and executing promotional events.
+- Planning and coordinating promotional events

 Where Does a Marketing and Promotions Specialist Work?